multifacet/0sim-workspace/README.md

     - [Here is a link to the repo](https://github.com/multifacet/0sim-experiments)
 - `0sim-trace` is a git submodule that contains the tracer.
     - [Here is a link to the repo](https://github.com/multifacet/0sim-trace)

-# Building

-The `runner` and a lot of the other things are built in rust.
-These can be built and run using the standard `cargo` commands.

-You can install rust via [rustup.rs](https://rustup.rs).
-The following versions should work:

-- `runner`: stable rust 1.34
-- `0sim-trace`: stable rust 1.34
-- `jobserver`: stable rust 1.37
-- `0sim-experiments`: nightly rust 1.37
-    - we use inline `asm`, which alas is still unstable :'(

-Generally, `runner` is the only one that needs to be built or run on your local machine.
-These others only need to run on test machines.